 Happy gardening and if you can have a water butt, so much the better and if you can avoid using slug pellets and other insecticides, so much the better.

-Our presentation evening will be on Wednesday 4th October at Haskins Garden Centre.
+Our presentation evening will be held on Wednesday 2nd October at Haskins Garden Centre.

 M. Whittaker & S Cottell